umbralcalc/umbralcalc.github.io/_posts/stochadexII.md

 ## Online learning a generalised simulation

 So far we have motivated the use of some specific probabilistic learning methods, and these will be useful to develop comparison methods between any simulation and a data stream in due course.
 However, we haven't yet discussed how we might implement a learning algorithm for simulations.
-Since simulations are a kind of causal model which we would like to infer from the data, we should begin by reviewing the basics of Bayesian inference in the present context.
+There are many examples demonstrating how to do this in the literature [@cranmer2020frontier], however, in this section we are going to derive one which works in the online learning context.

+Since simulations are a kind of causal model which we would like to infer from the data, we will begin by reviewing the basics of Bayesian inference in the present context.
 Following Bayes' rule, one can relate the prior probability distribution over a parameter set ${\cal P}(z)$ and the likelihood ${\cal L}_{{\sf t}+1}(Y\vert z)$  of some data matrix $Y$ up to timestep ${\sf t}+1$ given the parameters $z$ of a model to the posterior probability distribution of parameters given the data ${\cal P}_{{\sf t}+1}(z \vert Y)$ up to some proportionality constant, i.e.,

 $$
 \begin{align}